 Twenty-one percent of those surveyed experienced physical pain during sex, while 27 percent reported that intercourse was not enjoyable.
 Sixteen percent admitted to sexual anxiety.
 The prevalence of female sexual dysfunction continues to be documented and the topic has generated discussions in both the medical and lay communities (60 Minutes, Larry King, Newsweek, Oprah).

 Male sexual dysfunction has received the lion’s share of interest, but women’s complaints have been virtually ignored.
 Thankfully, that trend seems to be changing.
 With the advent of Viagra, the JAMA report and women’s demands, drug companies are investigating drug treatments for women with sexual dysfunction.
 We know that there will not be a magic pill to cure sexual dysfunction, but we do have hope for the future.
 While clinical investigations take time, we anticipate the study of female sexual dysfunction will advance so all women can benefit from treatment.
+While medications are effective, many patients see optimal results when combining drug therapy with regenerative options like the O-Shot treatment for low libido.

 The latest drugs that show promise in treating female sexual dysfunction problems are listed in our comprehensive table by